Adult Medication Clinic

-(IMR) - Illness Management and Recovery is an evidence-based therapy program that helps people learn to manage their mental illness.
+(IMR) – Illness Management and Recovery is an evidence-based therapy program that helps people learn to manage their mental illness.
 The IMR model is based on research that shows that by learning more about managing illnesses, people who have experienced psychiatric symptoms can take important steps toward recovery, reduce relapses and hospitalization, reduce stress from symptoms, and use medications more consistently.
 Anyone with some interest in recovery and increasing mental stability can benefit from participating in IMR, individually or in a group.
-Participants will learn basic information about mental illness, how to identify triggers, positive coping skills and strategies to get needs met in the mental health system.
+Participants will learn basic information about mental illness, how to identify triggers, positive coping skills, and strategies to get their needs met in the mental health system.
 This treatment takes place weekly over the course of about 6 months.
-During this time, participants are encouraged to build natural supports and get them involved in their ongoing treatment.
+During this time, participants are encouraged to build natural support and get them involved in their ongoing treatment.

 (TREM) Trauma Recovery and Empowerment Model is an evidence-based treatment designed for women who have experienced trauma.
 It is a program run by women, for women to help them understand their trauma experience better and focus on moving forward in recovery.
 The program works to help support women, empower women, and teach them new skills.
-This is typically done through structured group therapy sessions where there is no pressure to participate, and those that decide to share their stories, can do so in a safe and supported environment.
+This is typically done through structured group therapy sessions where there is no pressure to participate, and those that decide to share their stories can do so in a safe and supported environment.

 Assisted Outpatient Treatment (AOT) Program

 The GHS AOT Program acts as a centralized informational and monitoring system for all AOT orders in Genesee County.
-The AOT Program offers direct services and support for AOT related concerns.
+The AOT Program offers direct services and support for AOT-related concerns.
 For more information about the program or for referrals, click here.